What Is Zango?

 We found the word "Zango" in a mythology book, describing a West African fire god, an auspicious icon, we thought.
 (It's also spelled "Xango," but the "Z" looks better!)
 But it's apparently also an Ndebele (Zimbabwean) name meaning "lucky charm."
 And every city of any size in West Africa has a large centralized Hausa (an African ethnic group) community, usually referred to as zango or zongo, a term that originally referred to the stopping point for trade caravans.
 In cities outside primarily Islamic areas, the zango is usually the center of organized Islamic activities, such as Quranic schools and sites for the major Islamic festivals, according to the UCLA Hausa home page.
 Finally, still in Africa, "Zango" is a not-uncommon surname.

-Copyright © 1999-2016 The Zango Group.
+Copyright © 1999-2020 The Zango Group.
 All rights reserved.
-The Zango Group is a registered business alias for Galen Gruman, its sole proprietor.
+The Zango Group is a business alias for Galen Gruman, its sole proprietor, registered in the State of California.
 All trademarks belong to their respective companies.